-2This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
+1This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
 It is important to ensure there is no latency (separation) between control words in a cascade configuration.
 This is especially the case when programming Control Registers A and B.

-3Mixed mode operation with the FSLB configuration is more restricted in that the number of words sent to the cascade equals the number of channels in the cascade, which means that DAC updates may need to be substituted with a register write or read.
-Using the FSLB configuration introduces a corruption of the ADC samples in the sample period following a Control Register write.
-This corruption is predictable and can be corrected in the DSP.
-The ADC word is treated as a Control Word and the Device Address field is decremented in each channel that it passes through before being returned to the DSP.
+2Mixed mode operation with the FSLB configuration is more restricted in that the number of words sent to the cascade equals the number of devices in the cascade, which means that DAC updates may need to be substituted with a register write or read.

-4In mixed mode, DAC update is done using the same SDIFS counting scheme as in normal data mode with the exception that only DAC words (MSB set to zero) are recognized as being able to increment the frame sync counters.
+3In mixed mode, DAC update is done using the same SDIFS counting scheme as in normal data mode with the exception that only DAC words (MSB set to zero) are recognized as being able to increment the frame sync counters.

-Table XXIV.
+Table XXII.
 Mixed Mode Operation